 A large plastic container serves as a makeshift hot tub with a constant stream of geothermal water straight from the farm’s borehole.
 The surroundings may be rustic, but the view of the lake and surrounding mountains is world-class.
 This is Hraun í Fjótum, the outermost farm in Skagafjörður and one of the largest eider duck sanctuaries in Iceland.

 Eiderdown has been collected in Iceland since the first settlers arrived 1,100 years ago.
 It is a mutually beneficial relationship based on care and respect between man and bird.
 The ducks shed these practically weightless feathers due to hormonal changes.
 Interestingly, the eider duck’s feathers are so excellent at insulating that they prevent efficient incubation of the eggs.
-To resolve this, eider ducks—and many other birds—have evolved aon their undersides to transfer heat (the feathers grow back soon after hatching).
+To resolve this, eider ducks—and many other birds—have evolved a brood patch on their undersides to transfer heat (the feathers grow back soon after hatching).
 People carefully collect the delicate down during this brief period and, in turn, provide shelter and protection for the birds from predators during the spring nesting season.
 The eiders return year after year to the same nesting grounds.
 To this day, collecting eiderdown is an activity that unites families, and the knowledge is passed from generation to generation.

 “Eiderdown has a 75-year-old history here within the same family,” says Árni Örvarsson, owner of Icelandic Eider.
 “We have about 3,500 nests here at the farm and 1,200 in Siglufjörður, where we also collect down,” he explains. Árni fell into the business through marriage.
 “My mother-in-law made products like scarves and duvets but never really advertised.” Árni is keen to introduce innovation into the Icelandic eider business.
 “I created my own brand and company,” says Árni.
 “Eiderdown has exceptional qualities.
 It compresses up to four times more than less superior down.
 It’s hydrophobic, meaning it doesn’t get wet.”
 The down is also super light and has amazing insulating properties.
 The down is mainly used for duvets – Icelandic Eider has its own designs – but Árni is in talks with an outdoor gear company on exciting new product developments.